sixteenmillimeter/mcopy/Readme.md

 ## Software <a name="software"></a>

-The mcopy desktop app is an Electron-based project which can be built for any platform.
+The mcopy desktop app is an Electron-based project which can be built for Linux, Windows and Mac.

+## Firmware <a name="firmware"></a>

+This project contains Arduino formware for controlling:

+* projector
+* camera (see [intval2](https://github.com/sixteenmillimeter/intval2.git) for more info)
+* light
+* projector + camera
+* projector + light
+* camera + light
+* projector + camera + light

+Using a simple interface, this modular platform can be used to control custom-built and modified legacy optical printers.

 ## Hardware <a name="hardware"></a>

+All hardware for this project is available as plaintext OpenSCAD files and 3D print-able .STL files.
+The hardware component of this project is aimed at modifying broken Bell & Howell projectors into USB serial-controlled projectors to be used in optical printing.

 ## Why? <a name="why"></a>